evennia/evennia/docs/source/Setup/Getting-Started.md

 pip install -e evennia
 ```
 For more info about `pip`, see the [Glossary entry on pip](Glossary#pip).
 If
-the install failed with any issues, see [Windows Troubleshooting](Getting-Started#windows-
+the install failed with any issues, see [Windows Troubleshooting](Setup/Getting-Started#windows-
 troubleshooting).
 Next we'll start our new game, we'll call it "mygame" here.
 This creates a new folder where you will
 be